EricssonResearch/openwebrtc/README.md

 ## Examples using OpenWebRTC
 Bowser is a mobile browser that uses OpenWebRTC as a WebRTC back-end.
 As you can see [here](/EricssonResearch/bowser), Bowser is in fact a very thin layer of UI code on top of OpenWebRTC.

-Before being released publicly, OpenWebRTC has been used to build several research prototypes such as [this](http://www.ericsson.com/research-blog/context-aware-communication/field-service-support-google-glass-webrtc/) and [that](http://www.ericsson.com/research-blog/5g/remote-excavation-using-webrtc-real-time-video-eye-5g/).
+Before being released publicly, OpenWebRTC has been used by Ericsson Research to build several research prototypes such as [this](http://www.ericsson.com/research-blog/context-aware-communication/field-service-support-google-glass-webrtc/) and [that](http://www.ericsson.com/research-blog/5g/remote-excavation-using-webrtc-real-time-video-eye-5g/).

 ## License
-Open WebRTC is released under BSD-2 clause.
+OpenWebRTC is released under BSD-2 clause.
 See LICENSE for details.